 Don't-Miss Macs Stories

-June 11 is the first day of Apple's 2012 Worldwide Developers Conference, and Apple will hold a keynote that morning.
+Apple held a keynote on Monday, the first day of its 2012 Worldwide Developers Conference.
 On Tuesday, June 12, we're holding an Insider chat to talk about what Apple announces with some of Macworld's editors.